smart-on-fhir/cumulus-library/docs/creating-studies.md

 We'll create that folder if it doesn't already exist.

 2. Fork the [
-Cumulus library template repo](https://github.com/smart-on-fhir/cumulus-library-template), renaming your fork, and cloning it directly from github.
+Cumulus Library template repo](https://github.com/smart-on-fhir/cumulus-library-template), renaming your fork, and cloning it directly from github.

 We recommend you use a name relevant to your study (we'll use `my_study` for this document).
-The folder name is the same thing you will use as a target with `cumulus_library` to run your study's queries.
+This folder name is what you will pass as a `--target` to `cumulus-library` when you run your study's queries.

-Once you've made a new study, the `manifest.toml` file is the place you let cumulus library know how you want your study to be run against the remote database.
-The template manifest has comments describing all the possible configuration parameters you can supply, but for most studies you'll have something that looks like this:
+Once you've made a new study,
+the `manifest.toml` file is where you can change your study's configuration.
+The initial manifest has comments describing all the possible configuration parameters you can supply, but for most studies you'll have something that looks like this:

 ```